Generalized Hawking-Page transitions: Introduction and summary

 Gauge/gravity duality allows us to translate results in gravity to results in field theory, and vice versa.
 In particular, there is a large set of examples of $d$-dimensional conformal field theories (CFTs) whose dual is well-approximated by classical Einstein gravity on $AdS_{d+1}$ (times some compact manifold).
 These include the $4d$ ${\cal N}=4$ large $N$ $SU(N)$ supersymmetric Yang-Mills theory at strong `t Hooft coupling, and the large $N$ maximally supersymmetric $3d$ and $6d$ CFTs.
 For these theories classical computations in gravity can teach us about the behavior of the field theory (in the large $N$ limit).
 Moreover, since the gravitational sector is shared between many different field theories (which differ, for instance, in the choice of compact manifold), gravity computations give us universal results that are valid for many different field theories.

 CFTs on some manifold ${\cal M}_d$ are dual by the AdS/CFT correspondence to gravitational theories on asymptotically anti-de Sitter (AdS) spaces, whose boundary is conformally equivalent to ${\cal M}_d$.
 The most studied examples are ${\cal M}_d=\mathbb{R}^d$ or ${\cal M}_d=S^d$, where the metric is exactly anti-de Sitter.
 Not many results are known about other spaces (see, for instance, \cite{Witten:1999xp,Anderson2004,deBoer:2004yu} for some general comments).
 One particularly interesting example is the Euclidean space ${\cal M}_d = S^{d-1}\times S^1$, first studied by Hawking and Page~\cite{Hawking1983}.
 This is interesting because it corresponds to the CFT on $S^{d-1}$ at finite temperature.
 Hawking and Page showed that there are two classes of smooth solutions with these boundary conditions.
 One set of solutions is given by anti-de Sitter space in global coordinates with Euclidean time identified; in this solution the $S^{d-1}$ factor shrinks to zero in the interior of space, such that the topology is $\mathbb{R}^d\times S^1$.
 The other set is described by Euclidean black holes, in which the $S^1$ shrinks to zero in the interior at the Euclidean horizon; this set has the topology $S^{d-1}\times \mathbb{R}^2$.
 The AdS/CFT correspondence identifies the partition function of the Euclidean field theory, in the gravity approximation, with the exponent of minus the Euclidean gravitational action (summed over all solutions with given boundary conditions).
-Hawking and Page showed that different solutions dominate the partition function at different temperatures (different ratios of the $S^1$ radius to the $S^{d-1}$ radius), with a phase transition between them at some critical temperature.
+Hawking and Page showed that different classical solutions dominate the partition function at different temperatures (different ratios of the $S^1$ radius to the $S^{d-1}$ radius), with a phase transition between them at some critical temperature.
 When the dual field theory is a gauge theory, this phase transition may be identified (using various order parameters) with a confinement/deconfinement transition~\cite{Witten1998,Witten1998_2}.
+On the field theory side, a sharp phase transition at finite volume is possible only when the number of degrees of freedom is infinite; for a finite number we expect a crossover.
+The translation of this to the gravity side is that quantum effects (corresponding to $\frac{1}{N}$ corrections in the field theory) will turn the phase transition into a crossover.